From Coping to Healing (And Everything in Between) — An Interview with Michelle Bauer

 I was very familiar with it, but they were all so independent.
 Everybody ran high because you didn’t know what your blood sugar was at any given point in the day, so there weren’t a lot of low blood sugars.
 It was a lot of high blood sugar and complications.
 When Jesse was diagnosed, I didn’t know as much as I should have, but it was different.
-The insulin pump was a new thing, and it was hard to get him on it when he was five.
+The insulin pump was a new thing, and it was hard to get him on it when he was 5.
 I had to fight to get him on a Medtronic pump.
-CGMs just weren’t a thing yet; it was just a lot of finger pokes, and regular and NPH insulin back then.
+Continuous glucose monitors (CGMs) just weren’t a thing yet; it was just a lot of finger pokes, and regular and NPH insulin back then.

 Can you talk about what losing Jesse was like?

-Take it back to 2010: I was very active in the diabetes community, and back then, nobody talked about people passing away from Type 1 diabetes.
+Take it back to 2010: I was very active in the diabetes community, and back then, nobody talked about people passing away from type 1 diabetes.
 Our diabetes educators never really talked about it being a possibility.
 All I ever heard was, “Oh, they’re fine.
 They’re going to live a healthy life.
 Don’t even worry about it.”

 When he passed away, it was very sudden and unexpected.
 I was known enough in the diabetes community, from the documentary, that people knew who I was, so it put everyone in kind of a panic.
 That if this could happen to my family, it could happen to theirs.
 In the early days, the panic went the wrong way.
 People didn’t want me talking about it, they thought I was scaring the newly diagnosed families, and it wasn’t a very well-received conversation.

-When I lost him, there was this feeling of dread – I thought I was going to lose my community.
-I’d spent so much time working in diabetes and all my friends either had Type 1 diabetes or their kids had Type 1 diabetes.
+When I lost him, there was this feeling of dread—I thought I was going to lose my community.
+I’d spent so much time working in diabetes and all my friends either had type 1 diabetes or their kids had type 1 diabetes.
 I was thinking, “Well, who’s going to want to hang out with a mom who lost their kid to a disease their kids have?”

 What happened was actually the exact opposite.
 My friends really rallied around me.
 They wanted me at events.
 They wanted me to talk about Jesse.
 I felt that the piece that was missing for me was wanting to know other people who were going through what I was going through.
 I started reaching out to other people and talked more and more about my loss, and slowly but surely, started the Jesse Was Here network.
-I just found it was really cathartic to talk to these other people who understood, who’d been in my shoes, and could relate to my pain.
+I just found it was really cathartic to talk to these other people who understood, who’d been in my shoes and could relate to my pain.

 Is it hard to be constantly reminded of Jesse through the work you do + how you cope when those feelings come up?